Skip to content

 Charleston (Buller District) West Coast — Property Data and Demographics

 Charleston (Buller District) is a small community in West Coast with a population of 669 and a median age of 53.
 Median personal income is $30K per year.
 The main ethnic groups are European, Māori, Asian.
-West Coast population estimates moved +1.1% in the year ended June 2024, after averaging +1.2% a year from 2018 to 2023, which should be read as a broader regional movement backdrop rather than suburb-level migration precision.
+West Coast population estimates moved +0.6% in the year ended June 2025, after moving +1.5% in 2024, which should be read as a broader regional movement backdrop rather than suburb-level migration precision.
 The resident employment base moved from 1,167 in 2018 to 1,290 in 2023 (+10.5%), which should be read as a census-to-census employment backdrop rather than a live jobs series.
 Te Waihanga's December 2025 Pipeline snapshot tracked over 12,000 NZ infrastructure initiatives, with more than 2,700 under construction and transport taking 52% of projected 2026 pipeline spend, which should be read as a broader national delivery backdrop rather than a suburb-specific project list.

 Median weekly rent in Charleston (Buller District) is $495 (495 houses, 433 units).
 This represents approximately 85% of median weekly personal income.